StefanoN98/Microsoft-Fabric-Project/docs/Data Sources/SQL_SERVER_source.md

 SQL Server hosts the **operational, transactional database** of the simulated e-commerce application.
 This source represents a live **OLTP system**, so the kind of database an application would read/write in real time.

 > **Important distinction**: this is not a Data Warehouse.
 It is modeled as an OLTP system, with normalized tables, constraints, and indexes typical of a transactional database.
-Never call it "the Data Warehouse" during a review or interview, it plays a completely different role in the architecture.

 ## Data Hosted